United States Department of Veterans Affairs

 DEKA Arm System highlighting the range of functional activities performed by subjects in this study.

-Illustration of hand dexterity: Using a nail clipper.
+Illustration of hand dexterity: Using a nail clipper

 Linda Resnik, PT, PhD